phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 This brings us to our first biological problem of interest: what is the shape of a given protein?
 This **structure prediction problem**, which our work in the first part of this module will focus on, is simple to state but deceptively difficult.
 In fact, it has been an active area of biological research for several decades.

 You may be wondering why we care about the shape of a given protein.
 Knowing a protein's shape is essential to determining the function of that protein as well as how it interacts with other proteins or ligands.
 And understanding protein interactions underlies much pharmaceutical research.
-For example, a human disease may be caused by a diseased protein, in which case we are looking for a drug (i.e., some other substance) that binds to the protein and causes some change of interest.
+For example, a human disease may be caused by a diseased protein, in which case we are looking for a drug (i.e., some other substance) that binds to the protein and causes some change of interest in that protein.

-In the next section, we will discuss how protein interactions are typically modeled.
+In the next section, we will discuss how interactions involving proteins are typically modeled.

 <!--